Celebrate New Hampshire History Week

 Section 106 review process for Northern Pass now seeking consulting party input

 Where are we in the Northern Pass process from a preservation process standpoint?
-After a long period with no communication, the Department of Energy has now invited those who requested consulting party status to share information about historic resources that might be affected by the project.
-During this Identification stage of the federally mandated Section 106 process, DOE will be gathering “initial input” comments at two upcoming open house meetings.
-These are on Thursday, June 19 at the Mountain View Grand in Whitefield, and Friday, June 20, at the Belknap Mill in Laconia.
-Both sessions run from 6 – 9 pm.
-Participation is limited to consulting parties.
+After a long period with no communication, the Department of Energy has invited those who requested an official “consulting party” status to share information about historic resources that might be affected by the project

-The agency requests that consulting parties attend and share information on historic properties and significant archaeological sites that might be impacted by Northern Pass.
-For purposes of Section 106, properties listed in or eligible for the National Register for Historic Places are considered historic.
+Properties listed in or eligible for the National Register for Historic Places are considered historic.
 Note that areas, districts, objects and structures are all eligible as potentially historic resources, not just buildings.
 Resources can be significant at the local or state level (not just of nationwide importance).
 Examples of National Register listings are the Boom Piers and Mount Jasper Lithic Source in Berlin, Garland Mill in Lancaster, Old Meadow Bridge in Shelburne and the Waumbeck Cottages district in Jefferson.
-What else do you know about that might also qualify?

 The Preservation Alliance encourages our members to participate as consulting parties for the Northern Pass project under Section 106 of the National Historic Preservation Act..
 Section 106 mandates public discussion as part of the process to avoid, minimize, or mitigate harmful effects or impacts on historic resources that stand to be affected by the proposed transmission line.
 The Preservation Alliance is a consulting party and will be participating in this Section 106 process, and we also want to help our members convey their concerns and information as well.